 Failure: If your endpoint cannot process the request or encounters an error, it should respond with an appropriate HTTP error code (e.g., 400 Bad Request for payload issues, 500 Internal Server Error for server-side problems on your end).

 Timeout: Our system will wait for a response.
-If no response is received within this time, the request will be considered failed.
+If no response is received within this time, the request will be considered failed and scheduled for retry.

 Retrieve the Header: Extract the value of the X-API-Key header from the incoming HTTP request.